- Why is MA Responds necessary?

 How will I be notified that my services are required?

+The MA Responds system may contact you via phone, email, text message or fax.
 When you register with the volunteer management system you will enter information on the best way to contact you.
 If a deployment is required, this is the information that the volunteer management system will use to contact you.
 Therefore, please be sure that the information you give is accurate and up-to-date.
 Any time you have any change in that information, please log on and update the information.Back to top

 What if I am called and am unable or unwilling to help?